- > Which MacBook is the best value for money?

-Beyond the base configurations, you can upgrade the 13in models up to 16GB RAM and 2TB storage.
-The 15in models go up to an insane 4TB storage (for an extra £1,260/$1,400), and you can also upgrade both the processor and the discrete graphics card.
+Beyond the base configurations, you can upgrade the 13in models up to 2TB storage for the 1.4GHz models and 4TB for the 2.0GHz models.
+The 16in models go up to an insane 8TB storage (an extra £1,980/$2,200), and you can also upgrade the processor, the RAM (32GB) and the discrete graphics card.

-Apple exclusively puts more powerful Radeon Pro discrete graphics cards in the 15in.
-The 13in models all have integrated Intel GPUs included so get the 15in model if you need to do intensive tasks such as video editing.
+Apple exclusively puts more powerful Radeon Pro discrete graphics cards in the 16in.
+The 13in models all have integrated Intel GPUs included so get the 16in model if you need to do intensive tasks such as video editing.

 The MacBook Pro shares the MacBook's reliance on USB-C, but at least has a few additional options: the 1.4GHz 13in models have two USB-C/Thunderbolt 3 ports, while the rest have four.
 Every model comes with a headphone jack too, but that's it.
 All models now have True Tone displays and include the T2 chip first seen in the iMac Pro.

-The MacBook Pro is rated at 10 hours for both wireless web and video.
+The 13in MacBook Pro is rated at 10 hours for both wireless web and video.
 (For comparison, the discontinued MacBook was rated at 10 hours of the former but 12 hours of the latter.)
+The 16in model is rated at 11 hours.
 Every model can last 30 days on standby.

 It's worth noting that all of these are based on Apple's battery tests, and not our own - but either way, there's not a huge amount between the various MacBooks when it comes to battery.

-If you have serious storage needs, the 15in MacBook Pro is the only way to go, giving you storage options all the way up to 4TB - but the price will reflect this.
+If you have serious storage needs, the 16in MacBook Pro is the only way to go, giving you storage options all the way up to 8TB - but the price will reflect this.

-You might even find that you don't need to opt for lots of built-in storage.
-Buying a separate external hard drive and plugging it in when necessary (or using network attached storage) is a much cheaper solution, or you can just opt for cloud storage services to take the strain off your local storage.
+You might find that you don't need to opt for lots of built-in storage though.
+Buying a separate external hard drive and plugging it in when necessary (or using network attached storage) is generally a cheaper solution, or you can just opt for cloud storage services to take the strain off your local storage.

-Find out the difference between i7 and i5 processors.
+Find out the difference between i9, i7, i5 and i3 processors.

 Best Mac laptop for work

-If you expect to be working directly off the laptop extensively, you might want to opt for the 15in MacBook Pro purely for the extra screen real estate, but if you'll be hooking the laptop up to an external monitor on your desk then screen size doesn't matter anyway.
+If you expect to be working directly off the laptop extensively, you might consider the 16in MacBook Pro due to its larger screen, but if you'll be hooking the laptop up to an external monitor on your desk then screen size doesn't matter.